 Story of Ismail’s internship

 A few months ago, had the chance to welcome Ismail as a Machine Learning intern.
 He worked on finding end-to-end tests that are most likely to fail given a commit.
-(Full story coming soon, so stay tuned 😀)
+(The results were encouraging, you can read the full story in Why Machine Learning in Software Engineering)

 Even if I had already played a bit with machine learning, I’m still a newbie on the matter.
 As I watched Ismail work, connections between DDD (Domain Driven Design) and machine learning became obvious.